TahaHaris/Roomable/README.md

 ## 💡 Project Overview & Impact

 Roomable addresses the common challenge students face in finding available study spaces on a busy university campus.
 By leveraging real-time sensor data and a mobile-first approach, it transforms the user experience from guesswork to instant, informed decision-making.
 This project demonstrates the integration of IoT concepts with robust mobile application development and cloud-based backend services to solve a practical, everyday problem.

+## 🤖 Hardware System

+The real-time availability data for Roomable is collected by an integrated hardware system.
+Each study room is equipped with:

+* **Microcontroller:** An **ESP32** (or similar Wi-Fi enabled microcontroller) is used to process sensor readings and transmit data.
+* **Ultrasonic Sensor (e.g., HC-SR04):** Measures distance to detect occupancy.
+If an object (like a person) is within a certain range, the room is considered occupied.
+* **Sound Sensor:** Monitors ambient noise levels within the room, providing additional context to occupancy status.

+This hardware continuously gathers data, which is then sent to the Firebase Realtime Database to update the mobile application in real-time.

 ## ⚡ Quick Start